 What Sets UM-Flint's Liberal Studies (MA) Program Apart?

-- Engage you in a critical, multidisciplinary examination of American Culture or American Theatre;
+- Engage students in a critical, multidisciplinary examination of the American experience, broadly constituted;

 - The Master of Arts in Liberal Studies degree is offered through the world-renowned University of Michigan Rackham School of Graduate Studies.

 - A strong faculty is committed to teaching and scholarly excellence and to dynamic learning through mentoring and meaningful interactions.

 - Students will be part of a community of learners pursing substantial intellectual work.